Notable People

 The FDA's leadership history page describes Gottlieb as the 23rd commissioner of food and drugs, serving from May 11, 2017 to April 5, 2019.
 It also lays out the earlier federal work that made him more than a television doctor: he had already served as FDA deputy commissioner for medical and scientific affairs, advised the FDA commissioner, and worked on the Medicare drug benefit at the Centers for Medicare and Medicaid Services.

-What made him stand out was not only credential density.
+What made him stand out was more than credential density.
 It was tone.
-Gottlieb spoke about regulation as if it were inseparable from competition, public confidence, scientific opportunity, and consumer risk.
+Gottlieb spoke about regulation as inseparable from competition, public confidence, scientific opportunity, and consumer risk.
 He made health policy sound like immediate statecraft rather than slow bureaucratic background noise.

-That gave him real public reach during his time at the agency.
+That gave him public reach during his time at the agency.

 He became a bridge figure between government, finance, and biotech